thedami/Spam-Collection/Readme.md

 2. **Feature Extraction**:
    - Used TF-IDF vectorization to convert text data into numerical features

-3. **Model Development and Training**:
-   - Implemented Logistic Regression, Naive Bayes, SVM, and Random Forest classifiers
-   - Trained each model on the vectorized training data

 4. **Model Evaluation**:
    - Evaluated models using accuracy, precision, recall, and F1-score